-The entire solar kit is simple to set up and has great instructions to make it even easier.
-You’ll have them on top of your RV charing up your gear in no time.
+The entire solar panel kit is simple to set up and has great installation instructions to make it even easier.
+You’ll have them on top of your RV charging up your gear in no time.

-The only downside, as I mentioned before, is the high price of the RV solar kit.
+The only downside, as I mentioned before, is the high price of the 300 W solar panel kit for RVs.
 It is worth the investment though, as you’ll have a kit for life that is more efficient than most.

 The ALLPOWERS Flexible RV Solar Panel is the first flexible panel in the review.
 The benefit of a flexible panel is that it can be installed on uneven surfaces, so if your RV has a curved roof, this kind of panel will suit you.

 The panel can bend up to 30 degrees for installation, and being flexible also makes it more durable as it can flex around in the wind or on bumpy roads without being damaged.

 These Sunpower cell solar panels are meant to be up to 23.5 % efficiency while your normal panels usually work at around 18%.
 You’ll be able to get 100 watt with less sunlight with these solar panel kits.

 Another great advantage of these flexible solar panels for RVs is that they are 70% lighter than a normal solar panel.
 This RV solar kit weighs just 4.7lbs, and others are usually around 17-18lbs.